antonio-gabriele-rizzo/TechLab-Microsoft-Intune-Administration-Portfolio/02–Intune-Administration-Center-Overview/Intune-Administration-Center-Overview.md

 # Groups

-Groups simplify administration by allowing policies and applications to be assigned to multiple users or devices simultaneously.
+Groups simplify administration by allowing applications and policies to be assigned to multiple users or devices simultaneously.

-Rather than configuring each user individually, administrators assign resources to groups.
+Instead of configuring each user individually, administrators assign resources to groups, making management much easier.

 Microsoft Intune supports:

-- User groups
+- User Groups
-- Device groups
+- Device Groups

-Groups will be used throughout this repository to deploy policies and applications.
+Throughout this repository, groups will be used when deploying applications and assigning compliance policies.

 ![Groups Overview](screenshots/intune-groups-overview.png)